-If you’re wondering what the best welding tools for beginners are, I’m going to reveal that and much more in this article.
+If you’re wondering what welding tools for beginners you need, I’m going to reveal that and much more in this article.

 With that said, here are the 16 basic welding tools for beginners.